Tammy Rae Carland

-Tammy Rae Carland (born January 27, 1965), is a photographer, video artist, zine editor, current provost at California College of the Arts (CCA), and former co-owner of the independent lesbian music label Mr. Lady Records and Videos.
+Tammy Rae Carland (born January 27, 1965), is an American photographer, video artist, zine editor, former provost at California College of the Arts (CCA), and former co-owner of the independent lesbian music label Mr. Lady Records and Videos.
 Her work has been published, screened, and exhibited around the world in galleries and museums in New York, Los Angeles, San Francisco, Berlin, and Sydney.

 Early life

 Carland was born in Portland, Maine in 1965.
 She grew up with 4 siblings and was raised by her single mother.
 She was the first in her family to graduate from high school.

 Zines, videos, and music

 In the late 1980s, while she was studying photography at The Evergreen State College, Carland co-founded the independent art gallery Reko Muse (a.k.a. wreck-o-muse) in Olympia, Washington with fellow photography student, Kathleen Hanna and another friend, Heidi Arbogast.
 They formed a band, Amy Carter, who performed during art exhibitions.
 Kathleen Hanna often did spoken word performances at the gallery.
 Local band, Nirvana, led by Kurt Cobain, periodically played benefit shows to support the gallery.

 After Amy Carter broke up, Carland remained friends with Hanna.
 She collaborated on the record art for Hanna’s band, Bikini Kill.
 Carland is also the namesake of the Bikini Kill song "For Tammy Rae" off the album Pussy Whipped.
 She also collaborated on album art for bands such as The Fakes and The Butchies.

 Hanna contributed to Carland’s next project, the independently produced fanzine, I (heart) Amy Carter.
 Other contributors included Donna Dresch of the queercore band, Team Dresch.
 Carland’s zine writings have been republished in A Girl's Guide to Taking Over the World edited by Karen Green and Tristan Taormino and The Riot Grrrl Collection edited by Lisa Darms.